ANALYSIS-Biden's overture to Asian oil consumers serves warning to OPEC+

 WASHINGTON, Nov 18 (Reuters) - The Biden administration's push for a coordinated release of oil stockpiles serves as a warning to the OPEC+ production group that it should pump more oil to address concerns of high fuel prices in powerhouse economies like the United States, China and others.

-Administration officials, led by Senior Adviser on Energy Security Amos Hochstein, pulled in longtime allies Japan and South Korea as well as China and India to consider a joint release of emergency reserves, an administration source told Reuters on Wednesday.
+Administration officials, including national security adviser Jake Sullivan, senior adviser on energy security Amos Hochstein, and White House economic adviser Brian Deese, pulled in longtime allies Japan and South Korea as well as China and India to consider a joint release of emergency reserves, an administration source told Reuters on Wednesday.

 Those countries and the United States are the world's five largest oil importers, so the move could act as a powerful signal about consumer-nation unity on global energy prices.
 If stocks are released, it could drive prices lower, at least in the short-term, analysts said, which could hit OPEC+ revenue.